A Local’s Guide to Paris’ Arrondissements

 Paris Arrondissements Explained

 What is an Arrondissement?
 The Arrondissements of Paris are pure administrative divisions.
-Paris is divided into 20 Arrondissements (or Paris districts).
-In each Arrondissement of Paris, there is a town hall (Mairie) and a mayor (Maire), as well as elected officials, a council, a politician, and so on.
+Paris is divided into 20 Arrondissements (or districts).
+In each Arrondissement, there is a town hall (Mairie) and a mayor (Maire), as well as elected officials, a council, a politician, and so on.

-Of course, the 20 Districts of Paris are still subject to the overall policy of the City and the Mayor of Paris, the socialist Anne Hidalgo.
+Of course, the 20 Districts in Paris are still subject to the overall policy of the City and its Mayor, the socialist Anne Hidalgo.

-So Paris Districts and Paris Arrondissements are the same things; they are synonyms in Paris.
-Other synonyms of Paris Arrondissements could be “sections of Paris” or “areas in Paris,” but they are not used by locals.
+So Paris Districts and Paris Arrondissements are the same thing; they are synonyms in Paris.
+Other synonyms of Paris Arrondissements could be “sections of Paris” or “areas in Paris,” but locals do not use these two words.

-The Arrondissements in Paris are not to be confused with the Neighborhoods in Paris (Quartiers).
-Paris Neighborhoods like Belleville, Saint-Germain-des-Près, and many more, are historic divisions, while the Arrondissements of Paris exist only since the 18th century.
+Arrondissements are not to be confused with Neighborhoods (Quartiers).
+Paris Neighborhoods like Belleville, Saint-Germain-des-Près, and many more are historical divisions, while the Arrondissements of Paris are administrative divisions which exist only since the 18th century.
 One Paris Arrondissement usually includes many Paris Neighborhoods within its boundaries, with 80 Neighborhoods in Paris in total.
-If you are looking for a Paris Neighborhoods guide, then head to this post about the Neighborhoods of Paris.

 Paris Arrondissement Map